paladp/cs203-S2019-assessment/assessment.md

   including reasoning and justification of why certain methods or approaches were taken
 * Programming styles
-  * N = Programming style is not set and always changing around during the program
+  * N = Programming style is not set
-  * I = Not a clear programming style but has some implementation of general styles
+  * I = No clear programming style but has some implementation of general styles
   * A = Some clarity of a programming style with multiple styles implemented
   * G = Programming style is implemented well with a few variances throughout
   * E = One distinct style of programming that is clear and easy to understand